mwalsh514/APS-Failure-Classification-Model/README.md

     - The objective of this project is to create various classification models capable of accurately predicting the failure of a Air Pressure System (APS) specific component in Scania trucks.
 - ### Relevance
     - A model capable of accurate prediction of APS-specific failure could be utilized in a predictive maintenance scheme.
+    - Analysis of the most important features of classification may allow for strategic refinement of specific components in future truck models.

 ## **Dataset**
 - ### Source